-The ICN conducted a survey of patients in 2010 asking what alcohols they could tolerate.
+Alcohol is well known for its GI irritating and a potential carcinogenic effect on the bowel.
+Heather says that “alcohol is more likely to trigger IBS attacks on an empty stomach, so some folks can drink a bit when they’re generally stable and have just eaten.”
+On the other hand, alcohol triggers bladder symptoms in the vast majority of patients who try them simply because it is irritating to the wounds found in the IC bladder.
+In 2010, the ICN conducted a survey of patients asking what alcohols they could tolerate.
 Only 21% of patients reported that they could drink wine without triggering an IC flare.
 Lower acid wines were better than high acid or high histamine wines with chardonnay and merlot the popular favorites.
 39% of patients could enjoy mixed drinks depending upon the mixers used.
 IC patients avoided all citrus mixers and prefered water, ice and milk.
 44% of patients could tolerate beers with a preference towards light rather than dark ales.
 A surprising 65% of patients reported that they could tolerate a straight alcohol drink, usually focusing on light or clear alcohols.
 Tequila was the most bladder irritating while rum and vodka drinks seemed to be the most bladder friendly.

-I totally agree with Heather and nominate the numerous Energy Drinks liniing checkout stands at supermarkets around the country.
+I totally agree with Heather and nominate the numerous ENERGY DRINKS lining checkout stands at supermarkets around the country.
 Most contain coffee or green tea combined with a massive extra addition of caffeine guaranteed to make your urinary frequency, urgency and pain skyrocket.
-Throw in numerous artificial sweeteners, colorings, preservatives, vitamins, herbs, chocolate and more, and that one cheat could lead to days of discomfort and a huge IC flare.
-The only way to make it worse is to add alcohol.
-Ironically, in late 2010, the FDA sent warning letters to several companies selling alcoholic energy drinks to college students!
+Throw in numerous artificial sweeteners, colorings, preservatives, vitamins, herbs, chocolate and more, and that one impulse purchase could lead to days of discomfort and a huge IC flare.
+The only way to make it worse is to add alcohol, which several companies currently do.

 Learn more about Heather Van Vorous and sign up for her newsletter at: http://www.helpforibs.com